 Patients cannot properly consider treatment options if they are not given information on sequelae and prognosis, if either of these is pertinent.
-For example, where the extraction of a third molar tooth is to be undertaken a possible sequel (eg, a risk of one in ten of transient lingual paraesthesia) occurring, would certainly merit a warning to the patient.
-Patients have a right to know if their lifestyles may be compromised by a side effect of treatment. the significance of the above possibility is very real to a professional singer, for example and a failure to elicit any relevant information about a patient and to warn them accordingly could be legally disastrous.
+For example, where the extraction of a third molar tooth is to be undertaken a possible sequel (eg, a risk of one in ten of transient lingual paraesthesia) occurring, would certainly merit a warning to the patient.11 Patients have a right to know if their lifestyles may be compromised by a side effect of treatment.
+When the incidence of a possible complication is very slight, it is often considered to be in the best interests of the patient not to warn and thus risk frightening the patient, but the significance of the above possibility is very real to a professional singer, for example and a failure to elicit any relevant information about a patient and to warn them accordingly could be legally disastrous.